PositionV2024/Economy/README.md

 # Economy
 Economy is a Minecraft plugin that enables players to have in-game currency that players can use to purchase and sell items.
-Everything can be customised through items.yml.
+Customise items prices and more.
 ## Features
 ### xxxx
 xxxx xx xxxx xxxx